grev-uv/hpg-hmapper/README.md

 Providing two BAM datasets, one generated through bisulphite sequencing (BS-seq) with 5mC information and other generated through TET1 traslocation BS-sequencing (TAB-seq) with 5hmC data, HPG-Hmapper detects and maps the methylated and hydroximethylated regionsm, creating per-chromosome CSV files with a list of all the detected cytosines featuring relevant information and its methylation, hydroximethylation, mutation and coverage information.

-There are a compresed executable that runs, as is, under ubuntu 14.04, 16.04 and 18.04 versions.
+There is a binary package for Linux x86_64 systems.
 This compiled file is available at [releases page](../../releases).

 # Usage